 - 2 Tbsp (25 g) minced cocoa butter*(or chopped vegan bittersweet/dark chocolate)

 - Add water, maple syrup, cocoa powder, cocoa butter, and salt to a small saucepan and bring to a boil over medium-high heat.
 Whisk to combine.

 - Reduce heat slightly and cook on a rolling simmer (~medium / medium-low heat) for 5 minutes until thickened, whisking occasionally.
 Then remove from heat and stir in vanilla.

 - Taste and adjust flavor as needed, adding more maple syrup for sweetness, saltiness for flavor balance, or cocoa powder for more intense chocolate flavor.

 - Use immediately as a hot chocolate sauce, or let cool completely and then store in a jar.
 It will thicken slightly in the refrigerator, which you can thin by adding in 1-3 Tbsp (15-45 ml) water or dairy-free milk.
 Store covered in the fridge up to 2 weeks, sometimes longer.

-- Perfect for topping ice cream, cake, adding to shakes, and DIY almond milk!
+- Perfect for topping ice cream and cakes and adding to shakes, and DIY almond milk!

 *Recipe adapted from Food 52.